12 Easy Things to Do in Los Angeles

-This “gateway to the cosmos” is every astronomer’s dream come true.
-The Griffith Observatory is considered a leader of public astronomy, and its iconic exterior helps make it one of the city’s most loved cultural attractions.
+This “gateway to the cosmos” is an astronomer’s dream come true.
+The Griffith Observatory is considered a leader in public astronomy, and its iconic exterior helps make it one of the city’s most loved cultural attractions.
 Grab a telescope while you’re there and take a gander at the stars above.
-Don’t worry about breaking the bank.
-These heavenly views are free of charge.

 Never-Ending Fun in Tinseltown

 Whether you’re looking for a relaxing day at the beach or a glamorous Hollywood experience, you’re sure to find plenty of fun in the sun in La-La Land.
 And with these go-to ideas for quick inspiration, you can keep the action rolling for as long as you like.

 1Capital One Travel bookings include services such as price prediction, price watch, price drop protection and price match guarantee are subject to terms and conditions.
 Additional fees may apply.
 The availability of these services varies by account and they may not be available on all bookings.
 Terms apply.
 See travel.capitalone.com/terms-of-service/ for details.